 To be eligible for an L-1 visa you must work in a managerial or executive capacity, or have specialised knowledge or skills relating to the organization in question.

-The Speciality Occupation visa (H-1B)
+The Specialty Occupation visa (H-1B)

 The H1-B visa is a nonimmigrant American work visa if you are travelling to the US to work in a job role that requires theoretical or technical expertise in specialised fields such as engineering, mathematics or science.